Alzheimer's Facilities: How to Find Proper Residential Care for Alzheimer's Patients

 Evaluate Facility Activities

-Along with activities that target residents' minds, accompanying physical activities should stimulate hand-eye coordination and general physical stamina.
+Along with activities that target residents' minds, physical activities should stimulate hand-eye coordination and general physical stamina.

 Background Check Any Nursing Facility

-You can investigate through local government agencies and the Better Business Bureau.
-Look for any investigations or complaints that have been lodged against a facility.
+You can investigate elder care facilities through local government agencies and the Better Business Bureau.
+Look for any investigations or complaints against a facility.
+These are obvious red flags against placing your loved one there.

-These are obvious red flags against placing your loved one in such facilities.
-You may also want to check law enforcement agencies to inquire about criminal complaints against the facility or staff.
+Ask for references from current residents' families and review online feedback and ratings from residents' loved ones.
+You may also want to check law enforcement agencies to ask about criminal complaints against the facility or staff.
 Be wary of any issues, such as elder abuse or neglect of patients.

 Contact an Attorney

-An attorney is your first stop if you are unsure where to turn or how to handle an older adult law issue.
+An elder law attorney is your first stop if you are unsure where to turn or how to handle an older adult law issue.
 Many offer free phone consultations and can help you understand your options.

 Can I Solve This on My Own or Do I Need an Attorney?